Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • All hardening activities must be carried out regularly, without making long pauses between sessions.
 If the break was forced, you should return to hardening with more gentle procedures.

-daily routine rules
+Daily routine rules

 • Two hours before going to bed, you should stop mental stress, stop thinking about work or everyday problems.